hhanova/component-filemaker/component_config/component_short_description.md

 FileMaker is a cross-platform relational database application from Claris International.
-Sync layouts via Data API.
+It allows you to sync layouts via the Data API.